Bletsch22/WeatherApp/src/app/Notes.md

 These are exported functions from the "lib" folder that are imported to the component side with is "app/page.tsx"

 The Idea of "state"
+-More or less variables that react watches
-state = the memory of a component
+-state = the memory of a component

--
+-It's data that belongs to that component and can change over time -When state changes, React re-renders the component to reflect new values in the UI.